 Wine rated (2023 guide) 92/100

 Aromas of bay leaves and black and green olives.
-Full-bodied and juicy on the palate, but retains a herbaceous vein that carries through to the finish.
+It has body and juice on the palate, but retains an herbaceous vein that lingers through to the finish.
 This is an eye-catching, highly textured Cornas.
-It may well gain in maturity once bottled.
+It could well gain maturity once bottled.

 Guide Hachette des vins